 The borrower will need to qualify for a mortgage loan through a participating financial institution unless they have sufficient funds to complete the purchase without one.

 The PIRL is a UBC-funded 15-year low-interest and interest-payment-only repayable loan.
 Loan amounts range from $50,000 to $500,000, although loans in the upper limit are rare.
 The loan must be activated within 10 years of approval, if approved under the retention stream, or within 10 years of appointment if approved under the recruitment stream.
 Once the loan is activated, the borrower will make monthly interest payments to UBC through regular payroll deductions.
 No principal payments are made throughout the loan period.

 UBC charges the borrower the CRA prescribed interest rate used to calculate taxable benefits for employees from interest-free and low-interest loans.
 The CRA announces this interest rate on a quarterly basis.
-The prescribed annual interest rate as of October 1, 2021 was 1%.
+The prescribed annual interest rate for the second quarter of 2022 is 1%.

 The initial loan annual interest rate is set for a five-year term at the time the money is advanced, and reset at the start of each subsequent five-year term.
 If the CRA prescribed interest rate decreases during any five-year term, UBC will reduce the interest rate to the lower rate.
 If it increases, UBC will continue to charge the lower initial interest rate for the term.

 A taxable benefit will be earned only if the borrower pays interest at a rate lower than the prescribed annual interest rate as illustrated in the sample interest payment and taxable benefit calculation.